Chicago Tribune: 1980s–1990s

 In December 1993, the Tribunes longtime Washington, D.C. bureau chief, Nicholas Horrock, was fired after he chose not to attend a meeting that editor Howard Tyner requested of him in Chicago.
 Horrock, who shortly thereafter left the paper, was replaced by James Warren, who attracted new attention to the Tribunes D.C. bureau through his continued attacks on celebrity broadcast journalists in Washington.

 In December 1993, the Tribune hired Margaret Holt from the South Florida Sun-Sentinel as its assistant managing editor for sports, making her the first female to head a sports department at any of the nation's 10 largest newspapers.
 In mid-1995, Holt was replaced as sports editor by Tim Franklin and shifted to a newly created job, customer service editor.

-In 1994, reporter Brenda You was fired by the Tribune after free-lancing for supermarket tabloid newspapers and lending them photographs from the Tribunes photo library.
+In 1994, reporter Brenda You was fired by the Tribune after freelancing for supermarket tabloid newspapers and lending them photographs from the Tribunes photo library.
 She later worked for the National Enquirer and as a producer for The Jerry Springer Show before committing suicide in November 2005.

-In April 1994, the Tribunes new television critic, Ken Parish Perkins, wrote an article about then-WFLD morning news anchor Bob Sirott in which Perkins quoted Sirott as making a statement that Sirott later denied making.
-Sirott criticized Perkins on the air, and the Tribune later printed a correction acknowledging that Sirott had never made that statement.
-Eight months later, Perkins stepped down as TV critic, and he left the paper shortly thereafter.
+In April 1994, the Tribunes new TV critic, Ken Parish Perkins, wrote an article about then-WFLD morning news anchor Bob Sirott in which Perkins quoted Sirott as making a statement that he later denied making.
+Sirott criticized Perkins on the air, and the Tribune later printed a correction.
+Eight months later, Perkins stepped down as TV critic and left the paper shortly thereafter.

-In December 1995, the alternative newsweekly Newcity published a first-person article by the pseudonymous Clara Hamon (a name mentioned in the play The Front Page) but quickly identified by Tribune reporters as that of former Tribune reporter Mary Hill that heavily criticized the paper's one-year residency program.
-The program brought young journalists in and out of the paper for one-year stints, seldom resulting in a full-time job.
-Hill, who wrote for the paper from 1992 until 1993, acknowledged to the Chicago Reader that she had written the diatribe originally for the Internet, and that the piece eventually was edited for Newcity.
+In December 1995, the alternative newsweekly Newcity published a first-person article by the pseudonymous Clara Hamon (a name mentioned in the play The Front Page).
+Tribune reporters identified the writer as former Tribune reporter Mary Hill.
+In the article, she criticized the paper's one-year residency program, which brought young journalists in and out of the paper for one-year stints, seldom resulting in a full-time job.
+Hill, who wrote for the paper from 1992–1993, told the Chicago Reader that she had written the diatribe originally for the Internet, and that the piece was eventually edited for Newcity.

 In 1997, the Tribune celebrated its 150th anniversary in part by tapping longtime reporter Stevenson Swanson to edit the book Chicago Days: 150 Defining Moments in the Life of a Great City.